lucasdlemos/order-driver-assignment-api/README.md

 ### Automatically distribute orders to drivers

-If we want the service to automatically distributes the orders to their available drivers according to it's algorithm, make this call:
+If we want the service to automatically distribute the orders to their available drivers according to it's algorithm, make this call:

   ```
   URL: http://localhost:9292/drivers/pairWithOrders  HTTP Method: GET